 Does your preschooler love surprises?
 Mine sure does!
-This simple STEM project is a fun science and art activity in one.
+This simple kids’ STEM activity is a fun science and art activity in one.
 Children will beg to watch their handmade paper flowers magically unfold over and over again!

 To make our magic blooming flower, we first needed to gather a few supplies:

 - Squares of paper.
 They can be any size square and any kind of paper.
 Having an assortment of different weights/thicknesses is ideal so you can observe how they each unfold differently.
 We made our squares 3 x 3 inches.

 I had my kids fold the square paper in half one way and then in half the other way.
 I helped them draw a petal shape outward from the folded corner, then we cut around the shape to make the petals.

 When we unfolded the paper we had a beautiful flower!
 The kids placed a sticker in the center.
 Our cute kids’ STEM activity was really coming together.

 Once the sticker was in place, we folded the tip of each petal to the middle point so that the sticker was hidden.